Get all the latest data for Randstad

 What property types will appreciate the most in Randstad in 2026?

-As of early 2026, terraced houses and corner houses are expected to appreciate the most in Randstad, followed closely by semi-detached homes and energy-efficient apartments in prime locations.
+As of early 2026, terraced and corner houses (rijtjeswoningen and hoekwoningen) are expected to appreciate the most in Randstad in 2026, maintaining their lead over apartments for a second consecutive year.

 How will interest rates affect property prices in Randstad in 2026?